Welcome from the Chair

 Background: After completing her undergraduate degree at the University of Southern California, Amy Michael decided to fulfill a long held dream to travel the world and was fortunate to be selected as a Japan Exchange and Teaching (JET) Program participant.
 Japan proved so fascinating that her planned one-year stay turned into five--after three years at her initial assignment (at the junior high school level), she was awarded a two-year contract extension to assist the introduction of English classes to elementary schools in Omuta, Fukuoka.
 Her experiences in Japan shifted her career focus and inspired her to pursue a career in education and, after returning to the US, she completed a Master's in Teaching (Japanese) at Washington University in St. Louis.
 As a Japanese-language instructor at UMSL, she has loved working in a growing program with a diverse and energetic student body.

 Teaching: Amy has taught language courses from 1001 (Beginning Japanese I) to 4301 (Advanced Japanese I), and regularly leads 2-week summer Study Tours to Japan.
-She has also taught several culture courses through the Pierre Laclede Honors College on topics such as Modern Japanese Film and Japanese Pop Culture.
+She teaches culture courses through the Pierre Laclede Honors College on topics such as Modern Japanese Film and Japanese Pop Culture.
 Her educational interests include integrating technology in the classroom, best practices in online and blended courses, faculty-led study abroad programs, and program building.